whyalix/alixlucas/_portfolio/haunted-dreams.md

     alt: …
 ---

-Haunted dreams
+Haunting dreams

-- How did you come with the idea of Haunted dreams?
+- How did you come with the idea of Haunting dreams?

 In 2016, after a decade of digital photography, I started to embrace the experimental possibilities of analog photography.
 I was first exposed to it when my neighbour gave me an old Yashica camera from the 1970’s.
 The camera was broken but I loved the aesthetic of the prints it produced in the dark room.
 I then decided to collect old cameras and focused on the emotions, vulnerabilities and flaws behind the human creative process.